otsang3/films-hub/README.md

-# Games Hub
+# Films hub

-Games Hub is a full stack JavaScript application with an Express server and MongoDB database.
+Films hub is a full stack JavaScript application with an Express server and MongoDB database.

 ## Getting Started